 The unit head/supervisor or delegate confirms the fund by counting the cash and reconciling it each quarter in the presence of the custodian.

-Complete the online Petty Cash Quarterly Reconciliation form, which is located on the USFSCO Petty Cash & Change Funds Website.
+Complete the online Petty Cash Quarterly Reconciliation form, which is located on the University Bursar Petty Cash & Change Funds Website.

 Print a copy for your records or save to your document/desktop by using the explore tool option located in the upper right corner of the screen.
 You can 'File', 'Save As', or 'Print' using this tool.

 Submit the form.
-Submitting the form automatically generates an email to the unit head/supervisor or delegate who must reply indicating whether or not they approve the quarterly petty cash reconciliation.
+Submitting the form automatically generates an email to the unit head/supervisor or delegate who must reply indicating whether they approve the quarterly petty cash reconciliation.

 Identified discrepancies must be rectified.
-Deposit overages with the USFSCO Cashier Office.
-The custodian repays shortages or are taken from the unit's operating funds.
+Deposit overages with the University Bursar Cashier Office.
+The custodian repays shortages, or replacement funds are taken from the unit's operating fund(s).
 For more information, consult What to do if...

 Forms Used in this Procedure